 You must get landlords consent before you begin any work inside, or outside, your home.
 Please wait until you have received written consent before you start any work.

-You can request landlord consent by registering or logging on to Housing Online
+You can request landlord consent by registering and logging on to Housing Online as an existing customer.